 Here are the ten best sandwich shops in metro Denver, in alphabetical order, as well as a bonus pick:

-7585 West Florida Avenue, Lakewood
+Carmine Lonardo's7585 West Florida Avenue, Lakewood

 lastortasendenver.comTortas take all the deliciousness of Mexican fare and pile it on soft rolls.
-And the tortas at Las Tortas, which also has locations in Thornton and Greeley, are the most delicious of all.
-When ordering at the counter, newbies will be told that the Norteña, with carne asada, breaded steak and cheese, is the best seller.
-Like all of the standard torta options here, it comes fully loaded with mayo, avocado, tomato, lettuce and beans.
-But there's another type of torta on the menu that requires a fork and knife to eat: the torta ahogada, which comes loaded with juicy, flavorful carnitas and smothered in a spicy chile and tomato sauce for a messy meal reminiscent of dipping a grilled cheese sandwich in tomato soup.
+And the tortas at Las Tortas, which moved into a new space in Glendale's CitySet complex in January and also has locations in Thornton and Greeley, are the most delicious of all.
+When ordering at the counter, newbies will be told that the Norteña, with carne asada, breaded steak and cheese, is the best seller; like all of the standard torta options here, it comes fully loaded with mayo, avocado, tomato, lettuce and beans.
+Another type of torta on the menu actually requires a fork and knife to eat: the torta ahogada, which comes loaded with juicy, flavorful carnitas and smothered in a spicy chile and tomato sauce for a messy meal reminiscent of dipping a grilled cheese sandwich in tomato soup.

-3357 Downing Street
+Lou's Italian Specialties3357 Downing Street